mfranco/nt-recommend/README.md

 ## Disclaimer

-This framework is only for educational proposes, we use basic native python data structures, we have implmented all the algorithms by ourselves with the only aim of learning, therefore, this project is not suitable for production environments.
+This framework is only for educational proposes, we use basic native python data structures, we have implemented all the algorithms by ourselves with the only aim of learning, therefore, this project is **not suitable for production environments**.

 ## Installation